Scholar Inbox: Personalized Paper Recommendations for Scientists: Scholar Inbox

 \section{Scholar Inbox}

 Our proposed scientific paper recommender system contains several key features, which we order by popularity according to our user survey: \\\boldparagraph{Daily Digest} Daily paper updates (\figref{fig:digest}), ranked according to user interests provide a systematic way to keep up to date with research in the user's area of focus.
 The daily frequency of updates is designed to allow the user to build strong habits around staying informed in research. \\\boldparagraph{Semantic Search} Users can search for papers by inserting free-form text.
-Example use-cases are to search for missed citations of related work sections, or to find papers that are similar to a paper the researcher is currently working on. \\\boldparagraph{Conference Planner} For the most influential conferences in machine learning, we currently provide a poster session planner, which includes a personalized ranked list of posters and the ability to bookmark papers for later reading.
+Example use-cases are to search for missed citations of related work sections, or to find papers that are similar to a paper the researcher is currently working on. \\\boldparagraph{Conference Planner} Academic conferences are important for exchanging ideas, staying informed, and networking.
+To support this, we provide a poster session planner for leading machine learning conferences, which includes a personalized ranked list of posters and the ability to bookmark papers for later reading.
 We plan to extend this service to all scientific disciplines in the near future. \\\boldparagraph{Collections} Any paper can be added to a user's collection for later reading.
-We show similar papers to each collection, such that the user can exploratively expand their collection. \\\boldparagraph{Figure Previews} Along with the title, abstract and authors, we show the first five tables and figures of each paper, which we extract from the paper pdf using papermage \cite{lo-etal-2023-papermage}.
+We show similar papers to each collection, such that the user can exploratively expand their collection. \\\boldparagraph{Figure Previews} Along with the title, abstract and authors, we show the first five tables and figures of each paper, which we extract from the paper pdf using papermage \cite{lo_papermage_2023}.